Department of political Science,

 My dissertation seeks to explain why China seems to be engaging in more militarized disputes with its neighbors and trade partners despite deepening economic integration.
 Drawing upon extensive fieldwork and original data on Chinese foreign policy behavior, I show that economic interdependence fails to constrain conflicts short of war and may even incentivize calibrated uses of military force, against which revoking trade would not be a credible response.

-My research and teaching interests include international political economy, international security, Chinese politics, and U.S.-China relations.
-My research has been supported by the Fulbright U.S. Student Program, the University of California Institute on Global Conflict and Cooperation, and the Smith Richardson Foundation.
+My research and teaching interests include international political economy, international security, foreign policy analysis, Chinese foreign policy, and U.S.-China relations.
+My research has been supported by the Fulbright U.S. Student Program, the Minerva Research Initiative, the University of California Institute on Global Conflict and Cooperation, and the Smith Richardson Foundation.

 Curriculum Vitae | LinkedIn | ResearchGate | Google Scholar| Twitter @HanFeiTzu